tobihagemann/THLabel/README.md

 	@property (nonatomic, assign) CGFloat shadowBlur;
 ```

-Additionally to UILabel's shadowColor and shadowOffset, you can set a shadow blur to soften the shadow.
+Additionally to UILabel's `shadowColor` and `shadowOffset`, you can set a shadow blur to soften the shadow.

 ``` objective-c
 	@property (nonatomic, assign) CGFloat innerShadowBlur;